-DLIR NEWS RELEASE: Two New Laws Strengthen Civil Rights in HawaiiPosted on Oct 8, 2020 in Latest News
+DLIR NEWS RELEASE: Two New Laws Strengthen Civil Rights in HawaiiPosted on Oct 8, 2020 in Latest Department News

 HONOLULU – The Hawai‘i Civil Rights Commission (HCRC) today announced two new laws that affect employers and strengthen Hawai‘i’s nondiscrimination laws.
 Act 17 creates a new statute prohibiting employers from requiring an employee to enter into a nondisclosure agreement pertaining to sexual harassment or sexual assault as a condition of employment.
 Confidential settlement agreements are not prohibited.
 Act 17 also prohibits employers from retaliating against an employee for disclosing or discussing sexual harassment or sexual assault.

 “Hawaii joins fifteen other states that have enacted laws to preclude non-disclosure agreements that prevent disclosure of sexual assault or sexual harassment as a condition of employment,” said Executive Director William Hoshijo.
 “Unfortunately, such agreements have enabled serial harassers to perpetrate unlawful sexual harassment.”